stretching the value of a dollar 1 inch at a time

 Any badly soiled, dirty, defaced, disintegrated, limp, torn, worn, out currency note that is CLEARLY MORE than one-half of the original note, and does not require special examination to determine its value.
 These notes should be exchanged through your local bank and processed by the Federal Reserve Bank.

-6. doc says:
+6. doc Avatar

 Yeah, I knew this may be illegal, but it was just a one time act.
 From what I’ve heard, this law hasn’t been enforced since 1937 though.

-7. Monica says:
+7. Monica Avatar

 This is not illegal as long as you don’t use the dollar as money.

-8. Scott Blake says:
+8. Scott Blake Avatar

 I make Money Buttons too!